BLCM/BLCMods/Borderlands 2 mods/Ugyuu/JPN UI Font/README.txt

 >>> This works for The Pre-Sequel as well! <<<

-**NOTE:** When gunzerking, the ammo displays incorrectly. i don't believe i can fix this.
+**NOTE:** When gunzerking, the ammo displays incorrectly.
+The only way i could "fix" this is if I revert the number changes, which would break the compact weapon card numbers as well.

 [HOW TO INSTALL]

-Make sure you are not running the game while doing this.
-It's for safety.
+Do not have the game running while doing this, or it will crash.

 Make a backup of your existing GFxUI.INT before doing this!
 (It's in Borderlands 2/WillowGame/Localization/INT) Put it somewhere safe.

+Open the GFxUI.INT file in this github folder, then click on Raw.

+Highlight everything with CTRL + A, then Right click and click "Save As.."

-Download the new GFxUI.INT and save it as; All Files.
-If you don't select All Files, it will save as a TXT, and you don't want that.
+Make sure to change what it saves to, from .txt to "All Files".
+If you don't do this, it will save as a TXT and the next step won't work.

-Copy the new GFxUI.INT to Borderlands 2/WillowGame/Localization/INT and Paste it in that folder.
+Copy the new GFxUI.INT to 'Borderlands 2/WillowGame/Localization/INT' and Paste it in that folder.
 If it notifies you that there already is a file with this name, choose to replace it instead.

-Reload your game and the font will be changed to the different one.
+Load your game and the font will be changed to the japanese font.

 Enjoy!